Quantum Simulation of Light-Front Parton Correlators: Motivation

 Therefore, already during the early times of lattice QCD, the use of quantum simulators and quantum computers to overcome these problems had been put forward.
-But only with the advent of modern quantum technologies it appears possible to solve problems in QCD where classical approaches fail or face enormous computational requirements~\cite{PhysRevA.73.022328,cloet2019opportunities,Banuls:2020yw}.
+Regarding the newer approaches in lattice QCD, any alternative computational framework that can provide at least benchmarks will also be welcome.
+But only with the advent of modern quantum technologies does it appear possible to solve problems in QCD where classical approaches fail or face enormous computational requirements~\cite{PhysRevA.73.022328,wiese2014towards,zohar2015quantum,dalmonte2016lattice,cloet2019opportunities,Banuls:2020yw}.

-Quantum simulators and quantum computers directly exploit quantum mechanical concepts such as superposition and entanglement of quantum states \cite{RevModPhys.86.153}.
-A fundamental reason for the exponential increase in computational power in these quantum devices is quantum entanglement, i.e., quantum correlations, among the local degrees of freedom, which allows an exponential increase in the amount of information.

-A general quantum state for a set of $n$ sites, with $d$ possible quantum levels at each site requires $d^n$ complex amplitudes for its description (setting normalization aside).
-A classical computer will need to keep track of all these amplitudes, which means an exponential growth of memory requirements with the quantum system size.
-In addition to this, some quantum protocols achieve a much better scaling of computational time with the system size than any classical algorithm for the same problem \cite{Nielsen:2000ne,doi:10.1137/S0036144598347011}.

 Quantum information science and technology (QuIST) is currently one of the fastest growing interdisciplinary fields of research.
 QuIST has brought new tools and perspectives for the calculation and computation of strongly correlated quantum systems.
 Understanding a dynamical process as a quantum circuit and the action of a measurement as a projection in a Hilbert space are just two instances of this quantum framework.
 In recent years, the scientific community has been considering several quantum technologies such as cold atoms \cite{Gross995}, trapped ions \cite{Debnath:2016tn}, or superconducting circuits \cite{blais2020circuit} as promising candidates for the realisation of a wide variety of dedicated quantum evolutions with high degree of control.